 2022 CCA Annual Conference: Rebuilding Community

-The Community Colleges Australia (CCA) Annual Conference returns to Sydney for an in-person event on 13 & 14 September 2022, promising an inventive and invigorating two days of expert presenters, challenging panel discussions, and stimulating adult and community education (ACE) specialists.
+The Community Colleges Australia (CCA) Annual Conference returned to Sydney for an in-person event, with an inventive and invigorating two days of expert presenters, challenging panel discussions, and stimulating adult and community education (ACE) specialists.

-Our theme is Rebuilding Community, following what two and a half years of the COVID-19 pandemic, and its impacts on Australian post-secondary education, training and communities.
-We will deal with both big and small questions: What’s next in ACE, post-secondary education, training and skills?
+Our theme was Rebuilding Community, following more than two and a half years of the COVID-19 pandemic, and its impacts on Australian post-secondary education, training and communities.
+We dealt with big and small questions: What’s next in ACE, post-secondary education, training and skills?
 How do we “build back better”?
-What’s to be learned from overseas?
 What long-term impacts will the pandemic have on how we learn, how we teach and how we construct our communities?
 How do we address current challenges?
 What structures and approaches need to be changed and which ones kept?

-Community Education Trainer of the Year Award: The conference dinner on 13 September will be the venue for the Awards ceremony of CCA’s first-ever Community Education Trainer of the Year Award, which celebrates the work and underlines the importance of Australian ACE trainers and teachers.
-Award nominations are now open, and close on 29 July 2022.
-Go to the Award page for more information.
+Community Education Trainer of the Year Award: The conference dinner on 13 September was the venue for the Awards ceremony of CCA’s first-ever Community Education Trainer of the Year Award, which celebrates the work and underlines the importance of Australian ACE trainers and teachers.

 Not-for-profit adult and community education (ACE) organisations